yoctoyotta1024/CLEO/docs/source/intro/intro.rst

 the use of conditional branches in the code.
 This enables massive model flexibility without additional run-time cost.
 It also helps with maintaining readable and modifyable code.

+For portable performance portable thread parallelism we embrace Kokkos.
+As a consequence, Kokkos' macros and functions are littered throughout our code and many of our key data structures, for example Gridboxes and super-droplets, are contained within Kokkos Views.
+For those seeking advanced understanding, we refer to `Kokkos' github repositories <https://github.com/kokkos>`_ and documentation therein.

+TODO: a bit of schpiel on coupling and dynamics solver

+TODO: a bit of schpiel on the final time-stepping of the model

 .. toctree::
    :maxdepth: 1
    :caption: Contents: